Pre-request scripts

 to the endpoint URL.

-The JavaScript code will assign a random number to the environment variable randomValue
+The ECMAScript code will assign a random number to the environment variable randomValue

 and the API will return a random user associated with the random value.